 What to Feed

 - If you are new to feeding birds, you can choose a ‘year round’ bird food, suitable for all seasons and all popular garden birds.
-Peckish Complete Seed & Nut Mix has 12 varieties of high energy seeds and nuts and will attract a wide range of birds
+Peckish Complete Seed Mix contains 12 varieties of high energy seeds and will attract a wide range of birds

 - If you are keen to attract a specific type of bird, there are specific foods available.
 For example, a Robin mix blended with mealworms, naked oats and sunflowers hearts that are small and ideal for a Robin’s beak